 All it takes is some practice and it really isn’t that difficult.
 But you could make a significant dent in your spending.
 As an added benefit, when you prepare your own food you control the ingredients and can make your meals healthier.
 You will also appreciate the times you eat out more.
 When you do it less frequently, it becomes a treat instead of a routine and you save money in the process.

 Make Fewer Grocery Trips

-Grocery stores, just like any other retail store for that matter, are designed with sales in mind.
-They want you to spend money and everything is finely tuned for exactly that so if you can limit the number of times you visit the store you are automatically reducing the chances you’ll leave with something you don’t need.
+Grocery stores, like any retail store, are designed with sales in mind.
+They want you to spend money, and everything is finely tuned for exactly that, so if you can limit the number of times you visit the store you are automatically reducing the chances you’ll leave with something you don’t need.